skift-org/skift/src/libs/doc/karmism.md

 - `Cursor<T>` - A pointer-like structure for iterating through elements with additional context or state information (e.g., current position in a stream).
 - `T` - The base type.
 Ownership and reference semantics are determined by the context in which it is used (e.g., passed by value or reference).
 - `Box<T>` - An owning smart pointer type that manages heap-allocated objects.
 Ensures single ownership and automatic deallocation when no longer needed.
-- `Strong<T>` - A type that enforces ownership semantics and resource safety, often used for unique, non-copyable resources.
+- `Rc<T>` - A type that enforces ownership semantics and resource safety, often used for unique, non-copyable resources.
 Provides strong exception safety guarantees.
 - `T*` - Raw pointer.
 Gateway to hell, don't use it unless you have a ***really*** good reason.
 (Hint: you don't)